revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-19.Write a python program to count the words that starts as 'T' or 'M' in "sample.txt" file.
+19.Write a python program to count the words that starts as 'T' or 'M' in `sample.txt` file.

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)